 • Removing Fasteners - What makes impact wrenches excellent at fastening also makes them highly effective at unfastening.
 Impact wrenches are often used for removing tight, stubborn bolts and fasteners without causing damage.

 • Drilling - Impact wrenches are similar to impact drivers in that, as the name suggests, they're designed for driving over drilling.
 Yet if you have the correct drill bit, impact wrenches make capable drills.
 You won't want to throw out your dedicated drill anytime soon - the hammering motion of an impact wrench doesn't result in smooth drilling.
-However, if you're looking to drill a hole in some wood or light metal, the impact wrench has your back in a pinch.

 If you're looking for the ideal tool for your job, feel free to ask our experts for specialised advice.